 Are you ready to get healthy, youthful looking skin without invasive surgery?
-The Vampire Facelift, also known as PRP therapy, is a non-surgical way to rejuvenate your skin by harnessing your own body’s natural healing and regenerative properties.
+The PRP Facelift, also known as PRP therapy, is a non-surgical way to rejuvenate your skin by harnessing your own body’s natural healing and regenerative properties.

-What is a Vampire Facelift?
+What is the PRP Facelift?

-PRP, the key ingredient of the Vampire Facelift is derived from the patient’s own blood.
+PRP, the key ingredient of the PRP Facelift is derived from the patient’s own blood.
 The process begins with a normal blood draw.
 PRP is a biologic isolated from whole blood that is preferentially enriched for platelets.
 While platelets are the primary component of PRP, preparations may also contain other cellular components such as white blood cells (WBCs) and peripheral stem cells.
 These components all play a biological role in the healing process and are provided at concentrated levels in PRP.

 Platelet-rich plasma is commonly used in the medical field for its ability to heal wounds and injuries.
 PRP also stimulates the body’s natural collagen production and tissue regeneration.
 This makes PRP an ideal natural serum to rejuvenate facial volume and skin quality by increasing blood supply, stimulating collagen production and regenerating tissue.
-The overall affect leaves your face looking healthy and beautiful.
+The overall effect leaves your face looking healthy and beautiful.

-Areas the Vampire Facelift Can Treat
+Areas the PRP Facelift Can Treat

 - Smile lines